aclark4life/blog-2017/2012/05/23/a-simple-printer-of-nested-lists/index.rst

-A simple printer of nested lists
+A Simple Printer of Nested Lists
 ================================

 .. post:: 2012/05/23